 - MFA should be enabled on accounts with write permissions on your subscription

 There are three ways to enable MFA and be compliant with the two recommendations in Defender for Cloud: security defaults, per-user assignment, conditional access (CA) policy.
-Each of these options is explained below.

 Free option - security defaults